 The Board's complementary skill set and understanding of the core business have allowed it to implement strategies to mitigate risk associated with being a New Zealand kiwifruit handler by diversifying operations across multiple products, expanding into the Australian market and sourcing revenue from more points along the value chain.
-Since the incursion of the kiwifruit vine-killing disease Psa in 2010, Seeka has transformed from being a New Zealand kiwifruit handler to become an Australasian produce business involved in the growing, handling, supply and marketing of multiple products.

-Seeka has appropriate insurance cover, as available, for property damage to its offices, post harvest processing and fruit handling facilities, along with insurance cover for hail damage to crops.
+Seeka has appropriate insurance cover, as available, for property damage to its offices, post harvest processing and fruit handling facilities.